k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 ### Essential Steps for Installing and Configuring Docker

 An important step is to ensure that Docker and the Docker Compose plugin are installed.
-These are described in the [3rd Party Software]([url](https://github.com/k2view-academy/K2View-Academy/blob/Academy_8.1/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/About.html#3rd-party-software)) topic, and the [Docker and Docker Compose Installation](https://github.com/k2view-academy/K2View-Academy/blob/Academy_8.1/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/6-Docker-Compose.html#install-docker-and-docker-compose-on-linux-macos-or-microsoft-windows) topic.
+These are described in the <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/About.html#3rd-party-software">3rd Party Software</a> topic, and the <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/6-Docker-Compose.html#install-docker-and-docker-compose-on-linux-macos-or-microsoft-windows">Docker and Docker Compose Installation</a> topic.

-If installing Docker on Microsoft Windows, it is essential to review the instructions for [installing and using WSL](https://github.com/k2view-academy/K2View-Academy/blob/Academy_8.1/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/6-Docker-Compose.html#using-the-windows-subsystem-for-linux-wsl).
+If installing Docker on Microsoft Windows, it is essential to review the instructions for <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/6-Docker-Compose.html#using-the-windows-subsystem-for-linux-wsl">installing and using WSL</a>.

-If running Docker Desktop on Microsoft Windows, you need to [enable the WSL Linux distribution](https://github.com/k2view-academy/K2View-Academy/blob/Academy_8.1/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/6-Docker-Compose.html#running-docker-desktop).
+If running Docker Desktop on Microsoft Windows, you need to  <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/6-Docker-Compose.html#running-docker-desktop">ienable the WSL Linux distribution</a>.

 ## What's in this Package